facebook/docusaurus/website/docs/theme-classic.md

       // Dark/light switch icon options
       switchConfig: {
         // Prefered icon for the switch while in dark mode
-        // Unicode such as `\u2600` will work but only if the code is
-        // 4 characters and not 5 e.g. `\u1F602`

         darkIcon: '🌙',

         // CSS Object to apply to dark icon,